Skip to content

 Interpretation:

 • These values are calibration parameters for the configured observations and period.
-They are not direct ARC retrieval products.
+They are not ARC retrieval products, and they replace the diagnostic thermal state for the optimised final run.

 If your SCOPE output uses a different thermal variable name, change target_variables.
 Common candidates are Loutt, Lot_, Eoutt, or a postprocessed LST variable if you add one to the output dataset.